SciML/DiffEqFlux.jl/docs/src/examples/optimization_sde.md

 of parameters (<100).
 (Note: the default is reverse-mode AD which is more suitable for things like neural SDEs!)

-## Example 1: Fitting Data with SDEs
+## Example 1: Fitting Data with SDEs via Method of Moments and Parallelism

 Let's do the most common scenario: fitting data.
 Let's say our ecological system is a stochastic process.
 Each time we solve this equation we get a different